object-Object/HexBug/README.md

 1. Clone this repo, including submodules: `git clone --recurse-submodules <url>`
 2. Set up a venv using Python 3.11 and enter it
 3. [Install Rust](https://www.rust-lang.org/tools/install) (for building `hexnumgen` in the next step)
-4. Install deps: `pip install -e '.[dev] --find-links ./vendor'`
+4. Install deps: `pip install -e '.[dev]' --find-links ./vendor`
+   * If the above command fails with a message related to `hexnumgen`, try this one instead: `pip install -e '.[dev,target-any]' --find-links ./vendor`
-5. Create a file named `.env` following this template:
+6. Create a file named `.env` following this template:

     ```env
     BOT_ID="12345678"